The Antikythera Shipwreck holds more secrets. Advanced technology is revealing them.

 Aided by underwater metal detectors and an accurate site plan, we assessed the layout of the wreck and distribution of debris and material from it.
 We expect to locate and recover an assortment of artifacts.
 The recovery operations in 1900-1901 and 1976 offer tantalizing proof of what remains: ceramic jars and galleyware, oil lamps, gold jewellery, silver and bronze coins, bronze statuettes, fine glass objects, remnants of the ship’s hull, elements of marble sculpture, and even human skeletal remains.
 Since the ship was transporting the highest quality of luxury goods, there is a very real possibility of unimaginable finds, similar in importance to the Mechanism.

 From 2021 to 2025, the project will be coordinated by the University of Geneva.
-The first expedition of this new five-year program is taking place in October 2021.
+The first expedition of this new five-year program was realized in October 2021.